 The second theory holds that happiness is a matter of comparison and that different standards of comparison are involved, such as described in Michalos (1985) "multiple discrepancies theory" of happiness.
 In that context it is then assumed that standards tend to shift over time and that these shifts nullify the effects of improvements in living conditions.
-This is seen to lead us in a "hedonic treadmill," where we remain equally happy subjectively in spite of progress in an objective sense (e.g., Brickman & Campbell, 1971).
+This is seen to lead us in a "hedonic treadmill," where we remain equally happy subjectively in spite of progress in an objective sense (e.g., Brickman and Campbell 1971).

 This idea of stable happiness figures in several discussions, one of which is the debate on the value of economic growth.
-In that context the "Easterlin Paradox"

-holds that average happiness in nations has remained at the same level over the last decade in spite of constant economic growth (Easterlin, 1974).
+In that context the "Easterlin Paradox" holds that average happiness in nations has remained at the same level over the last decade in spite of constant economic growth (Easterlin 1974).

-3.2 Observed Changes of Happiness
+Observed Changes of Happiness

-The variability of happiness over time has been investigated at two levels, at the micro level of individuals and at the macro-level of nations.
-An overview of the research literature is available in the Bibliography of the World Database of Happiness (Veenhoven, 2012a), in section "Prevalence of Happiness" (code D), respectively, in the subsections "How Stable Is Happiness" (code Dc) and "Trend in National Happiness" (Code De01.01).
+The variability of happiness over time has been investigated at two levels, at the micro-level of individuals and at the macro-level of nations.
+An overview of the research literature is available in the Bibliography of the ▶ World Database of Happiness (Veenhoven 2021b), in sections Stability of happiness and Change in happiness over time.